-Installed between a laser’s optical component and the work area, laser debris shields do exactly as their name suggests — act as a physical shield between the optical component and debris such as dust, vapors, fragments, slag, and so on.
+Installed between a laser’s optical component and the work area, laser debris shields do exactly as their name suggests—they act as a physical shield between the optical component and debris such as dust, vapors, fragments, slag and so on.
 At the same time, they must be as close to optically perfect as possible so as not to affect the operation of the laser.

-ULC manufactures laser debris shields in three standard diameters — 50, 55, and 134 mm — for use with the majority of today’s industrial laser processing systems.
+ULC manufactures laser debris shields in three standard diameters—50mm, 55mm, and 134mm—for use with the majority of today’s industrial laser processing systems.
 To ensure that they not only protect the laser optical component but also allow it to function as designed, debris shields from ULC are manufactured with customizable ultra-low reflectivity and excellent transmitted wave front distortion (TWFD) values.